NeonKnightOA/nk-oa-assets/docs/tribute-mappack/oa_ctf4ishy_readme.txt

 Map released under GPLv2.

-A aprils fool day 2011 edition of the openarena map "oa_ctf4ish - free Space" made by the GoD Clan just switched the destination of the teleporters ;-)
+A aprils fool day edition aof the openarena map "oa_ctf4ish - free Space" made for the GoD Clan just switched the destination of the teleporters ;-)

 Credits: